JuliaWood1/DH150-UX-Design/assignment07/README.md

 ### Accessibility (Color-Contrast) Check

 [Here](https://docs.google.com/document/d/1ckGiRqhb6I0gJCtucfQgRfHGFJz-BlL6ICJ-2g6NZs0/edit?usp=sharing) is the evidence of completing the accessibility check by comparing the colors of the foreground and background throughout my app, Bool.

+### Evolution of My Design

+[Here](https://docs.google.com/presentation/d/15if7Rc_BPlxG12zSkgukTOdbV1gDZnFHY60wZikSpzA/edit?usp=sharing) is the link to a slide that shows the evolution of two individual wireframes.

 ### Interactive Prototype